Boten Anna: Reception and chart performance

 Tali da Silva from Sveriges Television stated that Victor Leksell made a joke about the original lyrics by singing about the boat at the beginning.
 Karin Pihl from Göteborgs-Posten described "Ingen kan slå (Boten Anna)" as a slickly produced version with "silly, buttery vocals and without the brain-dead gaming charm".
 On 30 June 2023, "Ingen kan slå (Boten Anna)" entered the Swedish singles chart at number 10.
-Lars Nylin from Musikindustrin described it as the strongest news of the week.
+Lars Nylin from Musikindustrin described it as the strongest news of the week and Karl Batterbee from Scan Magazine described it as welcome surprise..
 It peaked the next week at fourth.
 In the third week on the chart for "Ingen kan slå (Boten Anna)", Victor Leksell's next single "Stor man" debuted on 15th position on Swedish chart.
 "Ingen kan slå (Boten Anna)" is the first Basshunter single to enter the Swedish chart since "Fest i hela huset" from 2011.
 The song spent 13 weeks on the chart.